 Canopy La Brellera offers nine platforms connected by eight cables and two hanging bridges, allowing participants can 'zip' from tree to tree.
 The distances (and speed!) will vary between the different ziplines, but this is certainly a thrilling experience, both for people who have never ziplined before as for people with experience.

-The full tour lasts 45 minutes for US$16 per person.
+The full tour lasts 45 minutes for US$20 per person (the fee is US$17 for children up to 9 years old).
 There is a shortest tour which lasts half an hour and cost US$15 per person: 5 cables, 2 hanging bridges and a rappel.
 The canopy opens every day (from Monday to Sunday) at 9 AM and close at 5:30 PM.

 The bilingual staff of La Brellera will provide all necessary equipment, including gloves, helmets, and a special suit to wear.
 Instructions will be provided to make sure every participant will safely move from platform to platform.

 Please note that it is not possible to undertake this activity if there is any thunderstorm in the area.